-Jason-2 (supporting the Ocean Surface Topography Mission (OSTM)) and Jason-3 (supporting the Copernicus Programme) are both cooperative ventures between EUMETSAT, NOAA, CNES and NASA (Jason-3 also involves the European Union, as a Copernicus mission).
-Jason-2 has been supporting the operational OGDR service since December 2008.
-Jason-3 was successfully launched in January 2016, and has been supporting the primary service since the 1st of July 2016.
+Both Jason missions are cooperative undertakings between EUMETSAT, NOAA, CNES and NASA.
+Jason-3 also involves the European Union, as a Copernicus mission.
 The European role in operations is funded by Copernicus.

+Jason-3 has been supporting the primary service since 1 July 2016.
 EUMETSAT and NOAA process the data from the satellites in near real-time, and disseminate and archive the products.
 The chart on the next slide shows the availability of the products within the timeliness constraints of 3 hours and 5 hours respectively from the time of sensing.